ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 Before you can run the program, Mbed Studio needs to build a binary using a compiler.
 For the alpha version of Mbed Studio this compiler is GCC.
 There are multiple ways to start a build, but the easiest is to click the build icon.

-Alternatively, you can right-click (Ctrl-click) on the project in the `C++ Projects` view and then select `Build Project`.
+Alternatively, you can right-click (Ctrl-click) on the project in the `Mbed Projects` view and then select `Build Project`.
 You can also use the menu by choosing `Project > Build Project`.
 Both begin to build a binary that you can deploy.

 Alternatively, you can choose to build the project automatically through the menu by choosing `Project > Build Automatically`.
 This tells Mbed Studio to build the projects in the workspace whenever needed.
 After the build, an `mbed-os-example-blinky.bin` (or `<project name>.bin`) file is ready to deploy.